Dapoxetine: Cardiovascular safety

 The cardiovascular safety profile of dapoxetine has been studied extensively during the drug development.
 Phase I trials showed that dapoxetine had neither clinically significant electrocardiographic effects nor delayed repolarization effects, with dosing up to four-fold greater than the maximum recommended dosage, which is 60 mg.
 Phase III studies in men with PE showed a safety and well tolerated profile of dapoxetine with dosing of 30 and 60 mg.
 No cardiovascular adverse had been found.

 Neurocognitive safety

 Studies of SSRIs in patients with major psychiatric disorders prove that SSRIs are potentially associated with certain neurocognitive adverse effects such as anxiety, akathisia, hypomania, changes in mood, or suicidal thought.
 No study on the effects of SSRIs in men with PE has been done.
 McMahon's study in 2012 showed that dapoxetine has no effect on mood and is not associated with anxiety or suicidality.

-Withdrawal syndrome
+Withdrawal

 The incidence of antidepressant discontinuation syndrome symptoms in men using dapoxetine to treat PE has been described by reviewers as low or no different from the incidence of such symptoms in men withdrawn from placebo treatment.
 The lack of chronic serotonergic stimulation with on-demand dapoxetine minimizes the potentiation action of serotonin at synaptic cleft, thus decreasing the risk of discontinuation symptoms.